Alfred J. Kwak: Great Waterland

 Great Waterland (Groot-Waterland in Dutch) is arguably the most important setting within the series.
-It is Alfred's birthplace as well the home, or future home, of many of the show's characters.
+It is Alfred's birthplace as well as the home, or future home, of many of the show's characters.
 It is, partly, a caricature of the Netherlands.
 The land consists of polders, the town Alfred lives in is built in a typical Dutch style, while he himself lives in a house made from a clog.
-For most of the series Great Waterland is an absolute monarchy, led by Franz Ferdinand, a lion.
-Near the conclusion of the show's first season Dolf assumes command, and Waterland briefly becomes an authoritarian fascist state, before reverting to a monarchy and eventually becoming a constitutional monarchy with an elected president.
+For most of the series, Great Waterland is an absolute monarchy, led by Franz Ferdinand, a lion.
+Near the conclusion of the show's first season, Dolf assumes command, and Waterland briefly becomes an authoritarian fascist state, before reverting to a monarchy, and eventually becoming a constitutional monarchy with an elected president.